-The Board shall include a balance of executive and non-executive directors, (and in particular independent non-executive directors) such that no individual or small group of individual can dominate the Board's decision taking.
-The Chief Executive Officer will be the responsibility for managing the day-to-day business and operations of the Company.
+The Board shall include a balance of executive and non-executive Directors (and in particular independent non-executive Directors), such that no individual or small group of individuals can dominate the Board's decision taking.
+The Chief Executive Officer will have responsibility for managing the day-to-day business and operations of the Company.

-The inclusion of the Executive Directors will eliminate managerial disassociation from the Board decisions and increase the level of managerial diligence in advising the Board by making management a critical part of the decision.
+The inclusion of the Executive Directors will eliminate managerial disassociation from the Board decisions and increase the level of managerial diligence in advising the Board, by making management a critical part of the decision.